fmmb/emnlp2015-handbook/README.md

       fi
     done

 At later stages of your work you probably will need to add info that has not been properly transferred to your order file, or to correct existing info.
 That will eventually hapen only for the main conference.
 For example: during EMNLP 2015, at some point %ext keywords disapeared from the order file, but they are important for getting the paper abstract.
-So, you will probably need to export info from schedule maker to excel to to google docs, and from there export to a tab separated values file (.TSV).
+So, you will probably need to export info from schedule maker to excel or to google docs, and from there export to a tab separated values file (.TSV).
 Such .TSV file will contain all the information, so you can use a script to port it to your order file.

     ./scripts/merge-tacl-data/merge-tacl-data.py data/papers/order_original data/papers/schedule.tsv > data/papers/order